firewolf1024/vcc/README.md

     - `acos`
     - `atan`
 - Option to set and use variables (a...z)
+    - Changing a variable also changes all variables that depend on it
 - Expression caching and option to refer back to previous expression
-    - type `[n]` to include the `n`th expression in the current one
-    - changed variables are interpreted as their new value
+    - Changed variables are interpreted as their new value
-- Type "quit" to quit the program

 ### Currently missing features
 - Some i/o features:
     - Editing previous expressions
     - Using arrow keys to navigate input
     - Reading from and writing to files
+- A better Makefile and configure script
+- A `--help` option and man pages